jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CICD.md

 **Compilation Construction**

-1. Select “Continuous Delivery-Compilation Construction” from the menu in the navigation bar, click “New Construction” button to set basic information of compilation construction.
+1. Select "Continuous Delivery-Compilation Construction" from the menu in the navigation bar, click "New Construction" button to set basic information of compilation construction.

 - Git code address: provide source code address with the following naming specification: group name need to be>two characters, module name & branch name naming specification is lowercase+numeric+underline+line-through (currently capital letters will be automatically converted to lowercase letters), special characters such as/etc are not supported